 Simultaneously, the significance and potential consequences of these characters' sexual choices are breezily understated, if not dismissed altogether.
 A man who's apparently had lots of sex outside his marriage returns to his family as if nothing's happened.
 A newly married man and wife both commit adultery, then carry on as if nothing's happened.
 A college student who's cheated on his girlfriend also seems inclined to act as if, you guessed it, nothing's happened.

 The overarching message?
 Everyone cheats, and sex isn't really that big a deal.

 Alec Baldwin as John; Jesse Eisenberg as Jack; Greta Gerwig as Sally; Ellen Page as Monica; Flavio Parenti as Michelangelo; Alison Pill as Hayley; Woody Allen as Jerry; Judy Davis as Phyllis; Fabio Armiliato as Giancarlo; Roberto Benigni as Leopoldo; Alessandro Tiberi as Antonio; Alessandra Mastronardi as Milly; Penélope Cruz as Anna; Antonio Albanese as Luca Salta

-Woody Allen (Midnight in Paris, Vicky Cristina Barcelona, Scoop, Match Point, Melinda and Melinda, Anything Else, Hollywood Ending, The Curse of the Jade Scorpion)
+Woody Allen ( Irrational Man, Magic in the Moonlight, Blue Jasmine, Midnight in Paris, Vicky Cristina Barcelona, Scoop, Match Point, Melinda and Melinda, Anything Else, Hollywood Ending, The Curse of the Jade Scorpion)

 Sony Pictures Classics